help-me-mom/ng-mocks/README.md

     //     MockModule(RouterModule.forRoot([])),
     //   ],
     //   declarations: [
-    //     AppComponent, // <- not mocked
+    //     AppComponent, // <- keeping it as it is.
     //     MockComponent(AppHeaderComponent),
     //   ],
     // });